foliovision/fv-clone-screen-options/README.md

 ## Testing

-* Go to classic editor
+* Test Screen Options for Posts -> Add New Post

+  1. Install "Classic Editor" plugin

-  1. Change visibility of some metaboxes
+  2. Change visibility of some metaboxes using "Screen Options"

-  2. Go to Tools -> FV Clone Screen Options
+  3. Go to Tools -> FV Clone Screen Options

-  3. Click on "Clone"
+  4. Pick the user which you used to setup the "Screen Options" and click on "Clone".

-  4. Go to another user and check if the metaboxes are hidden
+  5. Go to another user and check if the metaboxes are hidden

-  5. Create new user
+  6. Create new user

-  6. Check if the metaboxes are hidden
+  7. Check if the metaboxes are hidden

+  8. Register new user

+  9. Verify the new user has the same "Screen Options"